 The operation of our vessels is also affected by other government regulation in the form of international conventions, national, state and local laws and regulations in force in the jurisdictions in which the vessels operate, as well as in the country or countries of their registration.
-Because such conventions, laws, and regulations are often revised, we may not be able to predict the ultimate cost of complying with such conventions, laws and regulations or the impact thereof on the resale prices or useful lives of our vessels.
-Additional conventions, laws and regulations may be adopted which could limit our ability to do business or increase the cost of our doing business and which may materially adversely affect our operations.
-We are required by various governmental and quasi-governmental agencies to obtain certain permits, licenses, certificates and financial assurances with respect to our operations.
+As mentioned above, we are required by various governmental and quasi-governmental agencies to obtain certain permits, licenses, certificates and financial assurances with respect to our operations.
 See Item 4: "Information on the Company - Business Overview - Environmental and Other Regulations in the Shipping Industry" for more information.

-Regulations relating to ballast water discharge may adversely affect our revenues and profitability.
+Regulations relating to ballast water discharge and greenhouse gas emissions from ships may adversely affect our revenues and profitability.

 The IMO has imposed updated guidelines for ballast water management systems specifying the maximum amount of viable organisms allowed to be discharged from a vessel's ballast water.
-Depending on the date of the International Oil Pollution Prevention ("IOPP") renewal survey, existing vessels constructed before September 8, 2017 must comply with the updated D-2 standard on or after September 8, 2019.
-For most vessels, compliance with the D-2 standard will involve installing on-board systems to treat ballast water and eliminate unwanted organisms.
+The standards have been in force since 2019, and for most vessels, compliance with the D-2 standard involved installing on-board systems to treat ballast water and eliminate unwanted organisms.
 Ships constructed on or after September 8, 2017 are to comply with the D-2 standards on or after September 8, 2017.
-We currently have one vessel that has received an extension by the U.S. Coast Guard, pursuant to which the vessel has until June 2022 to comply with the updated guideline, due to complications caused by the COVID-19 pandemic.
-Costs of compliance may be substantial and adversely affect our revenues and profitability.
+We have implemented the required ballast water treatment systems on all of our vessels and are in compliance with all the applicable regulations.

 Furthermore, United States regulations are currently changing.
 Although the 2013 Vessel General Permit ("VGP") program and U.S. National Invasive Species Act ("NISA") are currently in effect to regulate ballast discharge, exchange and installation, the Vessel Incidental Discharge Act ("VIDA"), which was signed into law on December 4, 2018, requires that the U.S. Environmental Protection Agency ("EPA") develop national standards of performance for approximately 30 discharges, similar to those found in the VGP within two years.
-On October 26, 2020, the EPA published a Notice of Proposed Rulemaking for Vessel Incidental Discharge National Standards of Performance under VIDA.
-Within two years after the EPA publishes its final Vessel Incidental Discharge National Standards of Performance, the U.S. Coast Guard must develop corresponding implementation, compliance, and enforcement regulations regarding ballast water.
+On October 18, 2023, the EPA published a Notice of Proposed Rulemaking for Vessel Incidental Discharge National Standards of Performance under VIDA.
+On September 24, 2024, the EPA finalized its rule on Vessel Incidental Discharge Standards of Performance, which means that the United States Coast Guard ("USCG") must now develop corresponding regulations regarding ballast water within two years of that date.
 The new regulations could require the installation of new equipment, which may cause us to incur substantial costs.
+Until the USCG issues its corresponding implementing regulations, interim requirements established through the EPA 2013 Vessel General Permit (VGP) and the USCG ballast water regulations, and any applicable state and local government requirements, continue to apply.